-Students are placed into NCEA level 1 Science classes based on their Year 10 results.
+Students are placed into NCEA Level 1 Science classes based on their Year 10 results.

-- L1SCIP (Physical Science) is an academic programme based on Achievement Standards, which are all taught to the excellence standard.
+- L1SCIE (Essential Science) is an academic programme based on Achievement Standards, which are all taught to the excellence standard.
 This course prepares students for Level 2 Biology, Chemistry or Physics. - L1SCIG (General Science) is based on Achievement Standards.
-All Achievement Standards are taught to Achieved/Merit standard with a strong emphasis on the basics.
-This course prepares students for Level 2 science. - L1PRIM (Primary Industries) is an academy course and entry is by interview only.
+Whilst all levels of achievement are covered, there is a strong emphasis on the basics.
+This course may prepare students for Level 2 sciences.